 - 7.14 The applicant has agreed lease terms for temporary use of the site with the society.
-The RPSME need however to appoint trustees in order to sign the lease a process yet to be completed.
-The applicant anticipates the RPSME will be back on site early in 2020. - 7.15 Notwithstanding the above, it should be noted that the demolition consent previously granted for the site under application reference 18/01098/FULM, permitted the removal of the miniature train structures from the site and as such, this facility can be removed from the site at any point.
+We are advised that they are now back on site and have an agreement to be there until 2022.
+With an option to renew, subject to notice. - 7.15 Notwithstanding the above, it should be noted that the demolition consent previously granted for the site, under application reference 18/01098/FULM, permitted the removal of the miniature train structures and as such, this facility can be removed from the site at any point.
 The applicant, as described above, is willing however, in the short term, to allow for the Society to continue to use the site.
-Thus, whilst the long term retention of this facility does not form part of the proposals, which is somewhat regrettable, this does not make the application unacceptable in planning terms.
+Thus, whilst the long term retention of this facility does not form part of the proposals, which is somewhat regrettable, albeit understandable from a future security perspective, this does not make the application unacceptable in planning terms.